-Sunday, 6 July 2025
+Sunday, 16 November 2025

-Prairie Grass for Paper Players
+Ornamental Christmas for The Paper Players 764

-You can see what the rest of the design team have done, and link up your entry, at The Paper Players page.
+What's your favourite holiday image?
+You can see what the rest of the team have done and link up your entry on The Paper Players page.

 Here's a quick recap of our challenge rules: